KelvinHere/Milestone-Interactive/README.md

     - adding the modified files locally using `git add .`
     - commiting the modified files with a message of changes using `git commit -m "changes here"`
     - pushing the new commit to the master branch on GitHub repository with `git push`

+* During development a new branch on GitHub was created via pull request.
+This was for a major change to the code (the game board was refactored to an object) and allowed experimentation without affecting the master branch.
+This new branch worked out well and was merged into the master branch.

 ## Credits
 ### Content